Fractured but not fallen: Jamire Calvin’s return to the field at Washington State was a tumultuous two-year battle

 All went according to plan — until the plan was rudely disrupted.

-“Then in the summer, I re-fractured it again,” Calvin said.
+“Then in the summer, I refractured it again,” Calvin said.

 After months of recovery, Calvin was back on the field, whizzing around the same way he had during a sophomore season that saw him catch 42 passes for nearly 500 yards and one touchdown, helping the Cougars reach 11 wins for the first time in school history.
 WSU players who’d already returned to campus were working through 7-on-7 scrimmages.
 One afternoon, Calvin and quarterback Gage Gubrud stayed after to get more work.